AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-management/close-and-reopen-goals.md

 product: workfront-goals
 navigation-topic: goal-management
 title: Close and reopen goals in Adobe Workfront Goals
-description: You can close a goal when you want to indicate the following:
+description: You can close a goal when you want to indicate the following - EDIT ME.
 ---

 # Close and reopen goals in Adobe Workfront Goals